 Other forms of TVI from transmission lines are signal reflection (ghosting) and signal blocking caused by the relative locations of the transmission structure and the receiving antenna with respect to the incoming television signal.
-The steel pole towers proposed for use in the design of the proposed line are less effective in causing this type of interference than are lattice steel towers.
-Television systems that operate at higher frequencies, such as satellite receivers, are not affected by corona-generated TVI.
-Cable television systems are similarly unaffected.
-The distance between the proposed line route and nearby residences makes this type of interference very unlikely for the proposed line.
+The wood and steel pole towers proposed for use in the design of the proposed line are less effective in causing this type of interference than are lattice steel towers.
+The low profiles and cross sections for the proposed towers makes this type of interference very unlikely for the proposed line.

-Since residences are 0.25 miles or more distant, corona-generated TVI, signal reflection or signal blocking are not anticipated to occur due to the proposed 230-kV line.
+Thus, corona-generated TVI, signal reflection or signal blocking are not anticipated to occur due to the proposed 115-kV line.
 In the unlikely event that RI or TVI is caused by the proposed line, BPA has a program to identify, investigate, and mitigate legitimate RI and TVI complaints.
+It is anticipated that any instances of EMI caused by the proposed line could be effectively mitigated.

-8.6 Interference with Other Devices
+8.5 Interference with Other Devices